Are you craving the next step in your career? Looking for ways to get noticed by your boss? Perhaps it is time to stop focusing on yourself.

-In this post I am exploring a few different ways that you can lift your colleagues, the positive impacts that this can have on your organisation and the ways in which you can use these changes to advance your own career.
+In this post I am exploring a few different ways that you can lift others.
+We also discuss the positive impacts that this can have on your organisation and the ways in which you can use these changes to advance your own career.

-So, how do I "lift" the people around me?
+So, how do you "lift" the people around you?

-The best way to lift your team mates is by providing them with some positive feedback.
-I am a huge advocate of providing positive feedback to others and I have seen the way it can improve relationships and increase employee engagement.
+The best way to go about lifting your colleagues is providing them with positive feedback.
+I'm a huge advocate of providing positive feedback to others and I've seen the way it can improve relationships and increase employee engagement.
 Some organisations have a formal reward and recognition structure where you can nominate other employees for awards or share good news.
 Using one of these programs is a really easy way to give someone a pat on the back.

 - If you receive an email from a customer that specifically mentions one of your colleagues (eg. "Matt was really pleasant to deal with") then make sure you pass this feedback on!
 Forward the email to your manager and your team mates and "shout out" your colleague for giving great customer service.